xibosignage/xibo-manual/source/en/media_module_dataset_ticker.md

 {/tip}

 {tip}
 If you are using 1.8, DataSets can be displayed using Tickers.
-Please use the following link to the appropriate manual page:[Ticker 1.8](media_module_ticker_1.8.html)
+Please use the following link :[Ticker 1.8](media_module_ticker_1.8.html)
 {/tip}